 The College cannot apply for a Protection from Abuse order for the victim.
 The victim is required to apply directly for the Protection from Abuse order.
-Instructions for how a victim is able to receive a Protection from Abuse order as indicated at http://courts.delaware.gov/family/pfa/ and is listed below:
+Instructions for how a victim is able to receive a Protection from Abuse order are listed below.